The-Cloud-Dev/scratch2py/README.md

 # Connects to a turbowarp project
 cloudproject.setTurbowarpVar('var','value')
 # Changes the value of a turbowarp var.
+cloudproject.readTurbowarpVar('variablename')
+# Returns the value of a turbowarp variable.
+(You must be connected to a project before reading a variable)
 ```

 ## Turbowarp and encode/decode functions